BanditTech/WingmanReloaded/docs/README.md

 # What can it do?

 > This multi functional script can perform several actions based on states of the game:
-* Flasks
+* Auto-Flasks with custom triggers or hotkey to use all at once
-* Abilities
+* Abilities fired on cooldown or with triggers
-* Auto-Quit
+* Auto-Quit on health threshold
-* Mines
+* Auto-Detonate Mines
-* Loot Vacuum
+* Loot Vacuum for picking up items
-* Custom Loot Filter
 * Manage Inventory (ID,Vendor,Stash,Divination)
+* Custom Loot Filter for sorting items to stash tabs
-* Automate going from Stash to vendor
+* Automate going to stash, and then from Stash to vendor
-* Skill-up Gems
+* Skill-up Gems when they level
-* Cast Portal-Scroll
+* Cast Portal-Scroll from inventory
-* Swap Gems
+* Swap Gems between two positions
-* Price information
+* Price information for Currency, Uniques, Maps, Rare Items, and More!
-* Pixel Information
+* Pixel Information and Zoom tool with Coord hotkey
-* Game Controller support
+* Game Controller support to remote stream the game
-* Chat Hotkeys
+* Chat Hotkeys for responding to whispers or sending chat commands
-* Auto-Fill Metamorph panel
+* Auto-Fill Metamorph panel when opened in field